-Since November 2017, the Corporation has been served, along with a number of other banks, with lawsuits brought by Edelweiss Fund, LLC ("Edelweiss") in Illinois, California, Massachusetts and New York under those state's respective False Claims Acts.
+Since November 2017, the Corporation has been served, along with a number of other banks, with lawsuits brought by Edelweiss Fund, LLC ("Edelweiss") in Illinois, California, Massachusetts, New Jersey and New York under those state's respective False Claims Acts.
 In February 2019, the Massachusetts state court permitted the substitution of Bjorn Johan Rosenberg for Edelweiss as the relator in the case.
 In each case, Edelweiss and Rosenberg purport to assert claims that the defendants engaged in a coordinated "robo-setting" scheme under which they allegedly set the rates for Variable Rate Demand Obligations ("VRDOs") mechanically in order to keep the rates artificially high and thereby reduce the chances of having to remarket the bonds.
-The Massachusetts lawsuit was dismissed by the trial court in July 2019.
 To date, the Attorney Generals of each of these states have declined to join in the lawsuits.
+The Massachusetts Supreme Court affirmed the trial court's dismissal in May 2021.
+The California lawsuit was dismissed by the trial court on in June 2021.